Vitaly-Work/java-courses-gen-ai-bootcamp/gen-ai-bootcamp/materials/01-genai-basic/02_task.md

 ### Free Practice: Explore and Innovate (**10%**)
 **Experiment and Innovate**:
-- Modify and test different settings using the Semantic Kernel and Azure OpenAI's chat completion services to see their impact on response generation and application functionality.
+- Modify and test different settings using the Semantic Kernel chat completion services to see their impact on response generation and application functionality.
 - Explore creative use of different prompts, and experiment with service settings to gauge variations in output.

 **Documentation**: